xen-project/xen/docs/misc/xen-command-line.markdown

 hardware, this is a global option applied at boot, and not virtualised for guest use.
 On Intel hardware, the feature is virtualised for guests, independently of Xen's choice of setting.

+On all hardware, the `eager-fpu=` option can be used to force or prevent Xen from using fully eager FPU context switches.
+This is currently implemented as a global control.
+By default, Xen will choose to use fully eager context switches on hardware believed to speculate past #NM exceptions.

 ### sync\_console
 > `= <boolean>`